- 1 IVAs in brief

 - to have some money left over each month after deducting essential living costs (or a lump sum) to pay towards your debts.

-Provided that the creditors who hold 75% of your debt agree, your IVA will be up and running.
+Provided that the creditors who hold 75% of your debt agree, your Individual Voluntary Arrangement will be up and running.
 Contact between you and your creditors should only be made by your IP, who will stay in place to distribute the repayments you make and otherwise deal with the ongoing administration of your IVA.
-Whilst it may seem inconvenient to not be able to apply for an IVA yourself, the involvement of an insolvency practitioner can be an appealing feature for those people who don’t want to deal with their creditors directly.
+Whilst it may seem inconvenient to not be able to apply yourself, the involvement of an insolvency practitioner can be an appealing feature for those people who don’t want to deal with their creditors directly.

 With the mandatory involvement of an insolvency practitioner, the cost of setting up and managing an IVA will vary depending on the provider.
 Most insolvency practitioners will charge professional fees – but these are not normally payable upfront and will instead be deducted from the total amount offered to your creditors (subject to their agreement).
 This means that, unless you are able to repay your creditors in full in addition to the costs of the IVA (which is unlikely, given your need for a debt solution in the first place) the fees should not affect your financial situation.